You can now add and configure table visualizations in your Stories!

 This will trigger a new tab on your table for your hierarchy.
 The default state is a flat view of your data named “Ungrouped”.

-2. Select the columns you want to group by selecting the checkbox underneath Groupings!
+If would like to create a hierarchy group then select the columns you want to group by selecting the checkbox underneath Groupings.

 This will trigger the table to start rolling up columns as you select each grouping.